TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 contained, such that it can be run either in isolation or in arbitrary combination with any number of other test cases.

-The simplest :class:`TestCase` subclass will simply implement a test method (i.e. a method whose name starts with ``test``) in order to perform specific testing code::
+The simplest :class:`TestCase` subkundi will simply implement a test method (i.e. a method whose name starts with ``test``) in order to perform specific testing code::

-   import unittest
+   agiza unittest

-   class DefaultWidgetSizeTestCase(unittest.TestCase):
+   kundi DefaultWidgetSizeTestCase(unittest.TestCase):
        def test_default_widget_size(self):
            widget = Widget('The widget')
            self.assertEqual(widget.size(), (50, 50))